lutzroeder/minimal/README.md

 # Minimal

-Minimal is a Node.js personal website template.
+Minimal is a personal website and blog template for Node.js.
 It doesn't have **any** external dependencies and runs with less than 500 lines of JavaScript.
 Everything is minimal, easy to take appart, rewrite or port.

 ## Getting Started